mturney2/Final-Project-Code/README.md

 * Demo_C, Demo_MATLAB: The final version of the code made available as demo.
 * Mex and MATLAB work:
 * MATLAB Verification
-* Miscellaneous: Literature resources, meeting notes, report files, image files for this page.
+* Miscellaneous: Literature resources, meeting notes, report files, image files for this page, images.

 # Instructions for Executing Demo Code